railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 Organizing Prospects
 ====================

-If you have installed the management of prospects and opportunities, Open ERP implements the following workflow for the qualification of prospects and future opportunities.
+If you have installed the management of prospects and opportunities, OpenERP implements the following workflow for the qualification of prospects and future opportunities.

 .. figure:: images/crm_flux.png